When a Sequel

 - Charlie's Angels is implied to be a sequel to the show by having the same person play Charlie and by the sequel showing that these were not the first Angels.
 It is confirmed in Full Throttle when Jaclyn Smith reprises her role as Kelly Garrett.

-- A number of people really didn't expect Paranormal Activity 2 to be a direct prequel to the first film which only explicitly states that it is in the first 14 minutes.
+- A number of people really didn't expect Paranormal Activity 2 to be a direct prequel to the first film which only explicitly states that it is after the first 14 minutes.
 It later transitions into a sequel at the end which shows what immediately happened after the events of Paranormal Activity.

 - Mission: Impossible is a sequel to the original series because it features the original protagonist in a senior role.